Why Not Certified Organic?

 We've been asked on numerous occasions why we aren’t Certified Organic or if we plan to Certify.
-I consider our growing methods and animal care to meet most of the standards of Certified Organic producers.
-There are a lot of variables in the regulations of Certified Organic that don’t make sense to our operation at this time.
-The first obstacle for us is the hurdle that keeps most operations like ours from certifying.
-In speaking with rep from OEFFA, a non-profit company that helps Ohio farmers certify, the rough annual cost for us to become and maintain Organic Certification would be $1500/industry annually.
+I consider our growing methods and animal care to meet most of the standards of that of Certified Organic producers.
+There are a lot of variables in the regulations of Certified Organic that don’t make sense to our small operation at this time.
+The first obstacle for us is the hurdle that keeps most operations like ours from certifying; cost.
+In speaking with a rep from OEFFA, a non-profit company that helps Ohio farmers certify Organic, the rough annual cost for us to become and maintain Organic Certification would be $1500/industry annually.
 Yes, you read that correctly.
 So that’s $1500/eggs + $1500/chicken + $1500/turkey + $1500/pork + $1500/beef= $7500/year.
-We would have to have an Organic System Plans that would have to be submitted and updated annually, for each species of livestock we chose to certify.
-Each plan has a cost associated that sums up to the $1500 total.
+We would have to have an Organic System Plan that would have to be submitted and updated annually, for each species of livestock we chose to certify.
 There is a cost-share program we can apply for but there is no guarantee how long into the future this will be available and the max award of $750 is only available after you pay to certify.
 At our current operation level, the cost of Organic Certification doesn’t work for our budget.
 We can, however, certify our pastures as organic for $1500/year and may do this someday.

 The second obstacle in becoming Certified Organic for meat production is that to carry a USDA Organic sticker on any meat product the animals must be slaughtered and processed at a Certified Organic butcher.
 Those are few and far between.
-The closest Organic Certified poultry processor is King & Sons in Greenville Ohio near the Ohio/Indiana border.
-We have traveled to King & Sons in the past, they are a very nice facility however it was a 3+ hour drive one way from our little farm and the ROI on that drive is negligible.
-There is currently no Organic pork processors in the state of Ohio.
-As you can see from my brief description us certifying as an Organic livestock producer is not a very good fit for us.
-We may work with OEFFA on some transition work to help us know the ins & outs of Organic production but for now, we are not planning to certify.
+The closest Organic Certified poultry processor is King & Sons in Greenville, Ohio near the Ohio/Indiana border.
+We have traveled to King & Sons in the past, they are a very nice facility, however, it was a 3+ hour drive one way from our little farm and the ROI on that drive is negligible.
+There is currently no Organic pork and beef processors in the state of Ohio.
+As you can see from my brief description, certifying as an Organic livestock producer is not a very good fit for us.
+We may work with OEFFA on some transition work to help us know the ins & outs of Organic production, but for now, we are not planning to certify.
 We will still try to go above and beyond the standards.

 If you are interested in knowing the full standards; National Organic Practices documentation